Accidentally Gave Baby Double Dose of Gas Drops | What To Do!

 Baby Screaming in Pain From Gas

-Gas pain is hard for babies to manage, and they can’t tell you what is going on so they tend to simply scream.
-Gas-pain screams sound like painful screams because they tend to be acute and excessive.
+Gas pain is hard for babies to manage, and they can’t tell you what is going on, so they tend to simply scream.

 Your baby will likely turn red from all the screaming, and he will squirm so you won’t know whether to hold him or put him down.

-The screaming and crying can actually make your child’s gas pain worse because it causes a baby to suck in air.
-This can cause gas or exacerbate the situation.
+The screaming and crying can actually make your child’s gas pain worse because it causes your baby to suck in air.

 How To Get Rid of Baby Gas Fast